3 simple steps to lose weight as fast as possible. Read now

 Increased blood flow is one of turmeric’s many health benefits.

-Ayurvedic and traditional Chinese medicine have utilized turmeric since ancient times to open blood vessels and improve blood circulation.
+Ayurvedic and traditional Chinese medicine have used turmeric for centuries to open blood vessels and improve circulation.

-Research suggests that a compound found in turmeric called curcumin helps increase nitric oxide production, reduce oxidative stress, and decrease inflammation.
+Research suggests curcumin, the active compound in turmeric, increases nitric oxide production, reduces oxidative stress, and decreases inflammation.

 In a study of 39 people, taking 2,000 mg of curcumin daily for 12 weeks led to a 37% increase in forearm blood flow and a 36% increase in upper arm blood flow.